 Paris is not only one of the most popular tourist destinations in the world, but also the one with the most Airbnb rentals.
 Would you believe there are around 70k listings for the French capital, with over half of them actively looking for guests at any one time?

 There are plenty of opportunities for Paris property owners to let their apartments.
-Paris offers high demand for both short and mid-term lets, as the city is a favourite with tourists and business travellers alike.
-With unprecedented demand across all seasons, it’s no surprise that rents and occupancy rates are high.
+Paris offers high demand for both short and mid-term rentals, as the city is a favourite with tourists and business travelers alike.
+With unprecedented demand across all seasons, especially in the popular Parisian neighborhood Le Marais, it’s no surprise that rents and occupancy rates and revenue generated are high.

-Have you got time to run a short-term let business in Paris?
+Do you have time to run a vacation rental business in Paris?

 That’s the big question.
+The comprehensive management of vacation rentals is time consuming.
 Have you got the time to find a regular stream of tenants and make sure your Paris apartment is always fit for purpose?
-Can you be consistently available to check guests into your apartment?
-Clean it between stays?
-Sort out the laundry, linens, and resolve any issues and damages, as well as organizing the maintenance and upkeep?
+Can you be consistently available to check in guests into your apartment?
+Clean it thoroughly between shorter term stays?
+Sort out the laundry, linens, and resolve any issues and damages, as well as organizing the general maintenance and routine upkeep?